marvbloke/eMBee-BASIC/README.md

 3: An SSD1306 based OLED Screen connected using SPI.
 See e.g. http://www.adafruit.com/product/938.
 I think it should also work fine with the 128x32 version - you'll just need to change a couple of defines.

-4: An Altoids tin and some mini breadboards to make it a truly portable device.
+4: An Altoids tin to make it a truly portable device.
 I used an Adafruit PowerBoost 500 Basic to connect the Nano to 2 x AAA batteries for power.

 5: (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds.